Kweku007/flix/README.md

 ### Notes
 Some challenges encountered while building the app:
-- Auto layout and constraint setting process for the table view style was very interesting to tackle.
+- Auto layout and constraint setting process for the table view was very interesting to tackle.
-- Need to figure out how to automatically adjust to landscape orientation for label sizes
+- Need to figure out how to automatically adjust views to landscape orientation